Croppies' Acre: Redevelopment as a park

 It was closed in 2012 by the Office of Public Works due to anti-social behaviour, including drunkenness and the use of hard drugs.
-Ownership was transferred to Dublin City Council and the Croppies' Acre was reopened in 2016.
+Ownership was transferred to Dublin City Council and the Croppies' Acre was reopened in 2016 and reopened by Lord Mayor Críona Ní Dhálaigh.
+Before the reopening, further paths and landscaping improvement works were undertaken along with improving pedestrian access to the park.